 Aiden has had a pretty amazing time with his golf career.
 He’s gotten to visit courses all around the United States—Colorado, Las Vegas, North Carolina, Arizona and of course at his home in California.
 Thanks to his hard work and dedication to his sport, he’s been featured in two magazines (Golf Digest and a local magazine in his home town), got to meet his golf hero Jordan Spieth on The Tonight Show Starring Jimmy Fallon, and he says his greatest golf achievement so far is a hole in one just a few weeks ago.

 Aiden’s dad says he’s not a pro yet; his dad would call him a “junior golfer” but Aiden prefers “junior pro.”
 Aiden has a plan to get to full pro-status: lots of practice, confidence, and not overthinking it.
 Aiden’s advice is to just to have fun!

-We decided to take his advice and head over to the Sports Legends Experience to get our golf on.
+We decided to take his advice and head over to the sports experience to get our golf on.
 Armed with Aiden’s advice, we were pretty sure we could make some pretty great strides here.
 We were on the look out for scouts who might sign us for endorsement deals but shockingly none approached us.
 It could be because of our intimidating golf stances or possibly because one of us (not naming names) managed to score an astounding 14 strokes on one hole.
 In any event we had a great time learning a sport that we don’t normally spend a lot of time with.
 Maggie managed to get her ball into one of Aiden’s infamous bunkers.
 She kept her cool though and remembered his advice: don’t over think it, just have fun.